arthurquairel/README/README.md

   > Helping organize student parties and events at the heart of the school’s community life.

 - **Head of Project Management Department** – PCA, ESPCI’s Junior Entreprise (Paris, France)
   > Lead the Project Management department, managing a team of **10 members**.
-In charge of defining
-     and monitoring the strategy and kpi.
-Manage a client portfolio of 10 R&D projects valued at **45 K € for major clients**.
+In charge of defining and monitoring the strategy and kpi.
+Manage a client portfolio of 10 R&D projects valued at **45 K for major clients**.
-  > Manage client-student relations to facilitate **R&D projects in Physics, Chemistry, and Biology** for companies like **Bouygues, Chanel and Syensqo**
+  > Manage client-student relations to facilitate **R&D projects in Physics, Chemistry, and Biology** for companies like **Bouygues, Chanel and Syensqo**.
   > Oversee the full lifecycle of projects, including drafting commercial proposals, **negotiating study agreements**, and ensuring smooth execution and closure of research studies as well as services such as the **carbon footprint assessment of ESPCI Paris-PSL** and **physics characterisation for Rubel Menasche**.

 ---